 An example

 I will try to explain this using a (fictional) example.
-Suppose you have written an article reporting your study on reading strategies employed by Arab-speaking students learning English as an L2.
-In your thoroughly written literature review, you mention multiple similar studies that have been conducted with people who are L1 speakers of Modern Greek, French, German, and Norwegian.
-When I read this literature review, from the perspective of an editor, I am already beginning to feel uncomfortable: what’s the point of yet another study on the same topic?
+Suppose you have written an article reporting on your study about how Arab-speaking students learning English as an L2 use reading strategies.
+In your thoroughly written literature review, you mention multiple similar studies focusing on people who are L1 speakers of Modern Greek, French, German, and Norwegian.
+When I read this literature review, from the perspective of an editor, I am already beginning to feel uncomfortable: what’s the point of yet another study on the same topic, just in a different population?

-But if you take the time to explicitly remind readers that Arabic is written from right to left and that there have been no studies with such a population?
-Now there is a warrant for the study: if the findings differ from the existing literature, then your study tells us something about how these strategies work.
-And even if the findings replicate what is already known, the article is still important because it shows that the effect of the studies does not depend on the script.
+But what if you take the time to explicitly remind readers that Arabic is written from right to left and that there have been no studies among people who do so?
+This is a research gap, and it provides a warrant for the study.
+If the findings differ from the existing literature, then your study tells us something about how these strategies work.
+And even if the findings replicate previous studies, the article is still important because it shows that the reading strategy does not depend on the script.
+Either way, it’s a study that seems interesting enough to publish.

 When I was starting out with publishing, I often struggled with this aspect of writing.
-I assumed that, since my colleagues, supervisor and I could all understand the importance of my research, then so should academic editors.
-In my eyes, it seemed patronizing to have to spell things out.
-Other writers struggle with talking about themselves and their work, especially in flattering ways, because they view this as being immodest.
+I assumed that, since my colleagues, my supervisor and I could all understand the importance of my research, then so should academic editors.
+In my eyes, it seemed patronizing to have to spell things out, and I resented having to do this.
+Another problem some writers struggle with is talking about themselves and their work, especially in flattering ways: many of us have been socialised to believe that this is immodest behaviour.
 Both attitudes are unhelpful here.
+You need to say, in your article, what is important about your work.

 A similar problem that often leads to desk-rejection of such reports is the lack of relevance to readers.
-Language education is well past the stage when we thought that a single method or technique can be unproblematically transferred from one context to another.
-This means that even if a teaching innovation can be shown to be successful in one place, its relevance to readers in other settings is not self-evident.
-This does not mean that such reports lack merit.
-What it does mean, however, is that authors should invest some time helping readers understand how work in their settings can inform teaching and learning elsewhere.
+Language education is well past the stage when we thought that we can unproblematically transfer a single method or technique from one setting to another and expect success.
+This means that even if a teaching innovation is demonstrably successful in one place, its relevance to readers in other settings is not self-evident, and you need spell it out.
+In other words, authors should invest some time in helping readers understand how work in their settings can inform teaching and learning elsewhere.

 What you can do to avoid desk rejections